tri2sing/TeachYourself/README.md

 2) bank: deals with inheritance

-3) personality: deals with polymorphism
+3) personality: deals with inclusion polymorphism

+4) payroll: deals with inclusion polymorphism